rohit024b/WayFair.com_Clone-Project/README.md

 ## Usage

-To view the project, simply open the `https://wayfair-by-rohitbhise-7c4f05.netlify.app/` in a web browser.
+To view the project, simply open this [Website-Link](https://wayfair-by-rohitbhise-7c4f05.netlify.app) in a web browser.

 ## Contributors